 Proposed Goals for CTMA

-Membership – Increase membership by 10% or more – by leveraging the vast industry network of our existing, active member base visiting prospective new members and previously cancelled members.
+Membership – Increase membership by 10% or more – by leveraging the vast industry network of our existing, active member base visiting prospective new members and encouraging prospective members to attend CTMA functions.

 Programs – Develop and promote several programs throughout the year that will attract increasing attendance and provide a selling opportunity for prospective members.
 Keep to the monthly schedule of the second Tuesday evening as much as is practical.
 Continue the success of the annual Golf outing.
 Work with sponsors where possible to drive membership value.
 Joint meetings with adjacent Chapters and other CT Manufacturing Associations may be considered.

 Financial – Operate in the black for the year and continue to exercise sound fiscal management of membership funds to break even at a minimum.
 Excess funds may be deployed in support of Programs, Membership, Workforce or Advocacy as approved by the Board of Directors.

-Government Affairs – Continue to support both local and national advocacy efforts through various coalitions with State level organizations and the NTMA for National issues.
+Government Affairs – Continue to support both local and national advocacy efforts through various coalitions with State level organizations, including CMC leadership team and the NTMA (One Voice) for national issues.